- Accept that a breakdown is happening. Denying the problem will only delay communication with stakeholders and prevent you from finding a solution.

 While you’re doing this, you’ll want to see if you can identify a cause.
 Look at areas of your business or finances where you might be going wrong and see whether you can fix them.

 For example, you might have a problem with your accounts or customer relations.
 Your tech might be out of date, or you could be facing challenging conditions.
+Changing markets can also present issues, something you need to be mindful of.
+Nick Kambitsis of Raceway Petroleum has some useful tips if you need help navigating things like that.

 You could also attack this from the direction of data collection.
 Gathering as much information as possible helps you pinpoint problems in specific areas and deal with them more successfully.